vsariola/sointu/README.md

     of the core, written in WebAssembly text format (.wat).
   - **Supports Windows, Linux and MacOS**.
 On all three 64-bit platforms, all tests are passing.
 Additionally, all tests are passing on windows 32.
-  - **New units**.
-For example: bit-crusher, gain, inverse gain, clip, modulate bpm (proper triplets!), compressor (can be used for side-chaining).
   - **Per instrument polyphonism**.
-An instrument has the possibility to have any number of voices, meaning in practice that multiple voices can reuse the same opcodes.
+An instrument has the possibility to have any number of voices, meaning that multiple voices can reuse the same opcodes.
 So, you can have a single instrument with three voices, and three tracks that use this instrument, to make chords.
 See [here](tests/test_chords.yml) for an example and [here](templates/amd64-386/patch.asm) for the implementation.
-The maximum total number of voices will be 32: you can have 32 monophonic instruments or any combination of polyphonic instruments adding up to 32.
+The maximum total number of voices is 32: you can have 32 monophonic instruments or any combination of polyphonic instruments adding up to 32.
   - **Any number of voices per track**.
 A single track can trigger more than one voice.
 At every note, a new voice from the assigned voices is triggered and the previous released.
 Combined with the previous, you can have a single